skamprogiannis/env-script-generator/README.md

 `git clone https://github.com/skamprogiannis/env-script-generator.git`
 `cd env-script-generator`

-or downloading the zip and extracting the files
+or downloading the zip and extracting the files.

 ### 2. Run the generator

 `bash generate_setup.sh`